-“During my door-door follow up with my PMTCT clients, I found a breast feeding mother who was defaulting on her ARV medication.
-And she was also not taking her baby for follow ups either, she ended up infecting the baby.
+“During my door-door follow up with my PMTCT clients, I found a breastfeeding mother who was defaulting on her ARV medication.
+And she was also not taking her baby for follow-ups either, she ended up infecting the baby.
 The baby lost weight, at 9 months old the baby was looking like a four months old.
-I sat her down to explain to her the importantance of taking medication on time as well as following the doctor’s instructions.
-After our discussion she agreed to be more committed.
+I sat her down to explain to her the importance of taking medication on time as well as following the doctor’s instructions.
+After our discussion, she agreed to be more committed.
 On my last visit, I found that both the baby and the mother in a good health condition.
 She thanks the TCE Field Officer for providing her with good information.
 She says it is because of lack of proper information that she was defaulting from her medication and program” stated TCE Field Officer reporter Maria Amiti.

-The Malaria program in Namibia has expanded to include community based Testing, Treating and Tracing (TTT).
-Partners supporting the National Vector-borne Disease Control Programme (NVDCP) DAPP Namibia included, have been implementing the malaria awareness campaigns using community health workers to educate communities on malaria preventative measures and assisting in the distribution of Long Lasting Insecticidal Nets-LLINs (bed nets) and now this strategy has broaded to Testing, Treating and TracingTTT.
+The Malaria program in Namibia has expanded to include community-based Testing, Treating and Tracing (TTT).
+Partners supporting the National Vector-borne Disease Control Programme (NVDCP) DAPP Namibia included, have been implementing the malaria awareness campaigns using community health workers to educate communities on malaria preventative measures and assisting in the distribution of Long Lasting Insecticidal Nets-LLINs (bed nets) and now this strategy has broadened to Testing, Treating and TracingTTT.